MarkPearl/Blog_BookReviews/_posts/2015-01-02-Seven-Databases-In-Seven-Weeks.md

 ---
 layout: post
-title: "Seven Databases in Seven Weeks by Eric Redmond, The Pragmatic Bookshelf""
+title: "Seven Databases in Seven Weeks by Eric Redmond, The Pragmatic Bookshelf"
 description: "A Guide to Modern Databases and the NoSQL Movement"
 category: DB
 tags: [Read, Buy]